ivannagwen/INFO478-Group-6-Final-Project/README.md

-# COVID-19 and Other Causes Relationship in Deaths Count
+# The Relationship Between COVID-19 and Other Causes of Deaths

 ### Alan Zheng, Ivanna Maxwell, Kyle Sorstokke